norydev/NoryDev.github.io/_posts/2023-03-26-no-need-for-mysql-service-in-github-actions.md

         # started by default, so we first need to
         # start it.
         # Unlike with the postgres service for example,
-        # which allows to create a DB when decalring
+        # which allows to create a DB when declaring
         # the service,
         # here we need to manually create our mysql
         # database: